Birkenstock Boston Natural Leather Clogs Review

 Birkenstock uses natural, lightly treated leather for this model, which means it develops gentle creasing, subtle scuffing, and a soft patina the more you wear it.
 Instead of looking worn out, the leather gains character; the imperfections blend into the texture in a way that only quality materials can.

-The cork-latex footbed—the heart of any Birkenstock—begins fairly firm, but with time it moulds to your foot in a way that feels almost custom-made.
+The cork-latex footbed, the heart of any Birkenstock, begins fairly firm, but with time it moulds to your foot in a way that feels almost custom-made.

 Outsole and structure: how they’ve held up

-What they look like after six months:
+What they look like after more than a year:

 Surprisingly easy to style year-round